khartinger/D1mini_oop/D1_oop34_BME280/README.md

 | pressure      | 300...1100hPa         | &#x00B1;1,0hPa |

 __Note__
-The first value read in is usually incorrect and should not be used ;)
+The first value read in is often incorrect and should not be used ;)

 ## Hardware
 * WeMos D1 Mini